Dharitap9803/Dharitap9803_BlockchainAssignmentRepo_IU/README.md

 ## Notes
 - Check each assignment folder for specific instructions and additional materials.
-- For any queries or issues, please contact Dharita at dharitapatel.21.cs@iite.indusuni.ac.in](mailto:dharitapatel.21.cs@iite.indusuni.ac.in).
+- For any queries or issues, please contact Dharita at dharitapatel.21.cs@iite.indusuni.ac.in](mail to : dharitapatel.21.cs@iite.indusuni.ac.in).

 ---